beaucharman/lt3/README.md

 - Replace most / relavent functions with hooks
 - Better columns engine for posts types and taxonomies
 - Add a custom user role extension
+- Fix the taxonomy column in post types where there are all empty terms

 ## Testing
 Run http://codex.wordpress.org/Theme_Unit_Test thoroughly : )